freqtrade/freqtrade/docs/freqai.md

 ```

 In the present example, the user will only allow predictions on models that are less than 1/2 hours
 old.

 ## Choosing the calculation of the `target_roi`

 As shown in `templates/FreqaiExampleStrategy.py`, the `target_roi` is based on two metrics computed
 by FreqAI: `label_mean` and `label_std`.
 These are the statistics associated with the labels used
 *during the most recent training*.
-This allows the model to know what magnitude of a target to be
-expecting since it is directly stemming from the training data.
-By default, FreqAI computes this based
+This allows the model to know what magnitude of a target to be expecting since it is directly stemming from the training data.
-on trainig data and it assumes the labels are Gaussian distributed.
-These are big assumptions
+By default, FreqAI computes this based on training data and it assumes the labels are Gaussian distributed.
-that the user should consider when creating their labels.
+These are big assumptions that the user should consider when creating their labels.
 If the user wants to consider the population
 of *historical predictions* for creating the dynamic target instead of the trained labels, the user
 can do so by setting `fit_live_prediction_candles` to the number of historical prediction candles
 the user wishes to use to generate target statistics.